stefanofa/awesome/TOPICS.md

 *   [nektos/act](https://github.com/nektos/act) - Run your GitHub Actions locally 🚀

-## docker

-*   [theonedev/onedev](https://github.com/theonedev/onedev) - Self-hosted Git Server with CI/CD and Kanban

-*   [verdaccio/verdaccio](https://github.com/verdaccio/verdaccio) - 📦🔐 A lightweight Node.js private proxy registry

-*   [loft-sh/devpod](https://github.com/loft-sh/devpod) - Codespaces but open-source, client-only and unopinionated: Works with any IDE and lets you use any cloud, kubernetes or just localhost docker.

-*   [getumbrel/umbrel](https://github.com/getumbrel/umbrel) - A beautiful home server OS for self-hosting with an app store.
-Buy a pre-built Umbrel Home with umbrelOS, or install on a Raspberry Pi 4, any Ubuntu/Debian system, or a VPS.

 ## kanban

 *   [theonedev/onedev](https://github.com/theonedev/onedev) - Self-hosted Git Server with CI/CD and Kanban